 Swensen Witherup: Research in Biology

-My research addresses evolutionary questions about a variety of organisms, but focusing on plants and the evolution of plant interactions with other organisms (e.g. bacteria, insects).
-Much of the work involves DNA analysis in the lab, including extracting DNA from plants and insects, amplifying genes of interest using the polymerase chain reaction (PCR), DNA sequencing, computer-based analysis of data, and phylogeny reconstruction.
+My research interests center on evolutionary questions about a variety of organisms, but focus primarily on plants and the evolution of plant interactions with other organisms (e.g. bacteria, insects).
+Much of my work involves DNA analysis in the lab, including extracting DNA, amplifying genes or regions of interest using PCR, DNA sequencing, computer-based analysis of data, and phylogenetic reconstruction.

-I am always open to students who would like to design their own research questions, but most of the time, students choose to work on a project that is part of my research.
-If you have a specific project you would like to pursue, please see me and we can work on your idea for a project.
+I am always open to students who would like to pursue their own research questions, but most of the time, students choose a project that is part of my research.
+If you have a specific project you would like to explore, please see me and we can work on your idea for a project.
 The following are the projects I have already defined for students:

 PROJECTS IN SUSTAINABILITY